-"It takes us 20 minutes to clear a runway 3600 metres long and 45 metres wide.
+"It takes us 20 minutes to clear a runway 3600 meters long and 45 meters wide.
 The aprons are almost as important as the runways, and we have personnel specially trained to ensure we can maintain normal operations when it snows.
-Clearing the edges and corners of three million square metres can take weeks, since you have to clear away the snow before more comes," says Meincke.
+Clearing the edges and corners of three million square meters can take weeks since you have to clear away the snow before more comes," says Meincke.

 Knowing the weather

 In difficult weather conditions, the airport uses measuring equipment, machines and common sense to decide whether it is safe to fly.
 The airport had to shut down twice last winter for short periods of time, once because of a heavy freezing rain.